cockroachdb/docs/v20.1/remove-nodes.md

 <div style="text-align: center;"><img src="{{ 'images/v20.1/decommission-multiple7.png' | relative_url }}" alt="Decommission multiple nodes" style="border:1px solid #eee;max-width:100%" /></div>

-At this point, the nodes are decommissioned and will no longer appear in timeseries graphs unless you view a time range during which the nodes were live.
+At this point, the nodes are `DECOMMISSIONED` and will no longer appear in timeseries graphs unless you view a time range during which the nodes were live.
 However, they will never disappear from the historical list of decommissioned nodes, linked beneath Recently Decommissioned Nodes.

 {{site.data.alerts.callout_info}}
 If you want to utilize a decommissioned node again, first [recommission](#recommission-nodes) the node to have the cluster rebalance data to the node.
 Then restart the node so that it accepts new SQL connections.